Hirschsprung Disease

 Pearls & Pitfalls

-• Barium enema for Hirschsprung disease should be done, if possible, in an unprepared colon (without prior enemas or other rectal decompression).
+• Barium enema for Hirschsprung disease should be performed, if possible, in an unprepared colon (without prior enemas or other rectal decompression), but only if Hirschsprung-associated enterocolitis is not suspected.

 Diagnosis reference